mtkennerly/ludusavi/docs/help/redirects.md

 Tip: As you're editing your redirects, try running a preview and expanding some games' file lists.
 This will show you what effect your redirects will have when you perform the restore for real.

+## Sequence
+Redirects are processed top to bottom, and the output from one redirect can affect the redirects after it.

+Let's say you have a save file at `C:/Title/save.dat`, and you set up two redirects:

+* Bidirectional: `C:/Title` -> `C:/Games/Title`
+* Bidirectional: `C:/Games` -> `D:/Games`

+When backing up, the transformation will be:
+`C:/Title/save.dat` -> `C:/Games/Title/save.dat` -> `D:/Games/Title/save.dat`

+By default, the same order is used when restoring.
+When you have chained bidirectional redirects, that may lead to an undesired result:
+`D:/Games/Title/save.dat` won't trigger the first redirect, so it would restore to `C:/Games/Title/save.dat`.
+You can enable the "reverse sequence of redirects when restoring" option to change this behavior.